jjeerryyy28/G3-B3_HTML-CSS_GradedProject1/README.md

     iii.Contact Number

     iv.Email Id
-  b.Address
+  b.
+Address

     i.House Number

     ii.Street

     iii.Area

     iv.District (List.
-Make Sure first option is “Choose”) c.Choose the Test Type.
-Show a message (Check atleast one box without fail) i.CBC
+Make Sure first option is “Choose”)

+  c.
+Choose the Test Type.
+Show a message (Check atleast one box without fail)

+    i.CBC

     ii.Complete Urine

     iii.Lipid Profile

     iv.Thyroid Stimulating Hormone(TSH)

     v.Glucose Test

-  d.Do you want a hard copy of the report also?
+  d.
+Do you want a hard copy of the report also?

      i.Yes

      ii.No

-  e.Select Your Comfortable Date and Time
+  e.
+Select Your Comfortable Date and Time

     i.Date

     ii.Time

   f.Reset and Submit button

 7. On the Right Side of the form insert an image which will not move when you scroll the page.
 Make Sure Your form looks as below.

 General Instructions: